nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Rootkits are stealth malware that operate at the OS or even hardware level.
 I use tools like rkhunter and Tripwire for detection, implement Secure Boot, and monitor kernel-level integrity.
 Prevention and hardening are key, because removal is often impractical.”

----

-✅ Ready for **Q23: What is Patch Management and Why Is It Important?**
-This directly connects to rootkit prevention and enterprise vulnerability management — another top interview favorite.

-Awesome, Nitin!
-Let's keep going with another critical enterprise topic:

----

 ### ❓ **Q23.
 What is Patch Management and Why Is It Important?**